marcopelegrini/marcopelegrini.github.io/_sites/marcopad.md

       <article class="indented">
          <h2>Software</h2>
             <h3>Initial Setup</h3>
-               <p>The Marcopad uses the <a href="https://qmk.fm/">QMK</a> as the firmware to control the function keys and the backlit.</p>
+               <p>The MarcoPad uses the <a href="https://qmk.fm/">QMK</a> as the firmware to control the function keys and the backlit.</p>
                <h5>Basic setup</h5>
                   <p>Follow <a href="https://docs.qmk.fm/newbs_getting_started">QMK's instructions</a> for Prerequisites, Preparing your environment and Setting up QMK.</p>
                <h5>Entering flashing mode</h5>
-                  <p>The first time you connect the Marcopad to your computer, your should see a volume/drive named "RPI-RP2".</p>
+                  <p>The first time you connect the MarcoPad to your computer, your should see a volume/drive named "RPI-RP2".</p>
                   <p>If it's not showing up, try pressing and holding the <kbd>BOOT</kbd> button, then short press the <kbd>RESET</kbd> button on the RP2040 Zero.</p>
                   <p>If the issue persists, you problem might be with the hardware itself, connections or soldering.
 Please check everything.</p>
                <h5>Flashing the firmware</h5>